reactivemarbles/DynamicData/README.md

 The cache is observed by calling ```myInts.Connect()```.
 This creates an observable change set for which there are dozens of cache specific operators.
 The changes are transmitted as an Rx observable so are fluent and composable.

-## Consume dynamic data
+## Consume Dynamic Data

 ### Connect to the cache or the list

-As stated in the blurb at the top of this document, dynamic data is based on the concept of an observable change set.
+As stated in the blurb at the top of this document, Dynamic Data is based on the concept of an observable change set.
 Calling the ```Connect()``` on the list or the cache will produce an observable change set.

 ```
 var myConnection = myDynamicDataSource.Connect();